rbliu/DC2_cluster_sprint/README.md

 - [x] Get some preliminary protoDC2 images.
 (Keep tracking this issue:https://github.com/LSSTDESC/DC2_Repo/issues/33)

-- [ ] [Initial tests](https://github.com/rbliu/DC2_cluster_sprint/issues/1) with one single sensor to obtain feasible configurations.
+- [x] [Initial tests](https://github.com/rbliu/DC2_cluster_sprint/issues/1) with one single sensor to obtain feasible configurations.

-- [ ] Tests with one single raft to check if the measurements in each sensor look reasonable.
+- [x] Tests with one single raft to check if the measurements in each sensor look reasonable.

-- [ ] Run obs_file on more rafts.
+- [x] Plot convergence map from [protoDC2 catalog](https://github.com/LSSTDESC/gcr-catalogs/blob/master/examples/GCRCatalogs%20Demo.ipynb).

+- [x] Plot convergence map from shape measurements.

+- [x] Extract redshift for one cluster from protoDC2 catalog.

+- [ ] Match the positions in the redshift catalog with the shape measurement catalog.

-- [ ] Plot mass map with shear measurements.
+- [ ] Feed into [clusters pipeline](https://github.com/nicolaschotard/Clusters) and obtain mass estimate for clusters.